gesistsa/multiverse_tm/readme.md

 All selected studies make the data and source code publicly available.
 The required data files from each study should be in the `rawdata` directory.
-Most files can be downloaded automatically by using `make rawdata/<filename>`.
-For example, to download the text data for Curini and Vignoli (2021) use `make rawdata/zip_texts.rar`.
+All files, except `rawdata/Corona-survey_fill.dta`, can be downloaded automatically by using `stu rawdata/<filename>`.
+For example, to download the text data for Curini and Vignoli (2021) use `stu rawdata/zip_texts.rar`.
 Below is a list of the selected studies and their required datafiles:

 - Chan, Zeng, and Schäfer (2022): Data and code is available on [OSF](https://osf.io/ycx6j/)